Fuel storage in Nigeria – the self-bunded tanks solution

 SOUTH AUSTRALIA

-Information about when you need a SA fuel storage licence and how to apply is available at this site. http://www.safework.sa.gov.au/uploaded_files/ds_pp_info.pdf
+Information about when you need a SA fuel storage licence and how to apply is available at via Safework SA here.

 Above ground fuel storage tanks – bunding and safety

-If you’re installing fuel storage above ground, there are a particular environmental safety and workplace safety regulations that could apply.
-See the links below for information relevant in your state.
+If you’re installing fuel storage above ground, particular environmental safety and workplace safety regulations could apply.
+See the links below for information relevant to your state.

 QUEENSLAND